comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

   * `for file in *.txt` (a list of files ending in .txt in the current directory)
   * `for i in {1..30}` (a list of numbers from 1-30)
   * ``for sample in `cat samples.txt` `` (the lines of the files samples.txt one at a time--the backtick was covered in ch 7.
-In this case, the list for the `for` loop is every lin in the `samples.txt` file, one line at a time.)
+In this case, the list for the `for` loop is every line in the `samples.txt` file, one line at a time.)

 * p.
-469: **Why `i`?**: This box, should really be called "Why **not** `i`?
+469: **Why `i`?**: This box, should really be called "Why **not** `i`?"
 As the box describes, `i` is a commonly used variable, but it is a terrible variable!
 Especially if your next loops and have i, j, k!
-Use meaningful variables! `for file in *.txt` is much easier to understand.
+Use meaningful variable names! `for file in *.txt` is much easier to understand.
 We will look at this more in the Python section, but the developer of Python, Guido van Rossum, is often quoted as saying:

   > ...code is read much more often than it is written.

-  Write your code so that others and your future self can read and understand it!
+  Write your code so that others, and your future self, can read and understand it!

 * p.
 468: **for: C Language Form**: Have a look at this as another way to write for loops.
 I rarely use this form, but you may run into it.
+As you might suspect, C programmers are the main users of this in bash.

 * p.
 471: **Summing Up**: This goes back to looking at each user's home space.
 Again, something you probably don't want to do on the cluster, so skip this, or have a look and see that you understand what is being attempted.